ta-data-bcn/Project-Week-8-Final-Project/README.md

 ### Custom variable created ####

 ###Twitter analysis
-#### Twitter interactions ####
+- Twitter interactions : sum of all interactions over a tweet (retweets, replies, favourites) - asumption that tweet generating an important amount of interactions convey important piece of information (business related, funny original content, controversies etc. )
-	sum of all interactions over a tweet (retweets, replies, favourites) - asumption that tweet generating an important amount of interactions convey important piece of information (business related, funny original content, controversies etc. )
+- Scaled Adjusted Close / Scaled Twitter interactions : to plot both evolution of stocks values & Twitter interactions, both variables have been MinMaxScaled to be comparable

 ## Analysis
 * Overview the general steps you went through to analyze your data in order to test your hypothesis.